browserengineering/book/book/animations.md

 Any time a property listed in a `transition` changes its value, we'll create an animation and get ready to run it.^[Note that the animation will start running in the next frame; until then, we want it to use the old value of the style property.
+Scheduling that frame is also why we need to call `set_needs_render` here.
 Real browsers would not delay a frame, but doing so simplifies our browser's code.]

 Finally, we need to run the animations!
 Basically, every frame, we're